ivanaogrizovic/snake-game/README.md

 # JS Snake game

-This is a basic snake game made with the HTNL canvas element to have fun.
+This is a basic snake game made with the HTNL canvas element.

+To run the project just copy the link and run `git clone`.
+Then open `index.html` in your favourite browser.
+No dependencies needed.

 To play the game click here: https://ivanaogrizovic.github.io/snake-game/